ionworks/ionworksdata/docs/index.rst

 Labeling steps
 --------------

-Steps can be labeled using the classes in the ``label`` module.
+Steps can be labeled using the functions in the ``steps`` module.
 For example, the following code labels the steps as cycling and pulse (charge and discharge).

 .. code-block:: python

     options = {"cell_metadata": {"Nominal cell capacity [A.h]": 5}}
-    steps = iwdata.label.Cycling.steps(steps, options=options)
+    steps = iwdata.steps.label_cycling(steps, options)
     for direction in ["charge", "discharge"]:
         options["current direction"] = direction
-        steps = iwdata.label.Pulse.steps(steps, options=options)
+        steps = iwdata.steps.label_pulse(steps, options)

 Measurement details
 -------------------